 - Financial Agreements are at risk of being set aside if it not drafted correctly or the legal requirements are not met.

 - A Financial Agreement is able to be used when the agreement is not “just and equitable”.

-If you have reached an agreement with your former spouse/partner, we recommend that you contact one of South Geldard Lawyers experienced Accredited Specialists or Family Law solicitors to obtain legal advice regarding what your property entitlements maybe before formalising any legal documents.
+If you have reached an agreement with your former spouse/partner, we recommend that you contact South Geldard Lawyers experienced Accredited Specialist or Family Law solicitors to obtain legal advice regarding what your property entitlements maybe before formalising any legal documents.

 It is important to seek specific advice regarding your circumstances as this fact sheet provides general information only and does not constitute legal advice.